Illinois Eviction Process: Step-by-Step Guide (2026)

 📄 Download Sheriff Forms

-Sheriff Eviction Request Form
+Sheriff Eviction Request Form — required to schedule lockout.

 How Long Does a Chicago Eviction Actually Take?